rlmic/literate-economic-analysis/README.md

 *Computation notebooks* have become a successful mechanism for prototyping and writing examples to showcase a piece of software, sharing data analysis and documenting research workflows.

-The Literate Economic Data Analysis (LEDA) workshop is a hands-on tutorial, launched as part of the [Research Transparency and Reproducibility Training (RT2) 2023](https://www.bitss.org/event-types/rt2-institute/)[^1], through which we will learn how notebooks can complement the science and methodological development of social science research.
+The Literate Economic Data Analysis (LEDA) workshop is a hands-on tutorial[^1] through which we will learn how notebooks can complement the science and methodological development of social science research.

-In this workshop we will learn how to integrate Jupyter Notebooks and Stata to translate research outputs into collaborative, interactive and reproducible resources that combine code, interactive widgets, narrative text, equations, and graphical objects, such as images and videos, into one working document.
+In this workshop we will exploit Jupyter Notebooks and Stata to translate code, widgets, narrative text, equations, and graphical objects into one working, collaborative, interactive and reproducible document.

 <p align="center" width="100%">
     <img src="https://edsbook.org/_images/notebook-cycle.jpg" width="80%" height="410" />